-Do animal shelters get a spike in returned pets in the beginning of the year?
+The truth about why pets get returned

 The keys to successful adoption

-Instead of surprising someone with a pet, take them with you to help pick one out.
-It will still be special.
+Instead of surprising someone with a pet, take them with you to help choose one.
+The gift will still be special.
 (Photo: Mila Supinskaya Glashchenko/Shutterstock)

-Giving a pet as a gift may not be such a terrible idea after all, but for any animal adoption, there are still plenty of things to consider before you go find the perfect bow for this gift.
+Giving a pet as a gift may not be such a terrible idea after all, but for any animal adoption, there are still plenty of things to consider before you go find the perfect bow.

 The ASPCA recommends giving pets as gifts only to people who have shown long-term interest in having one and who you believe have the ability to responsibly care for one.

-Even better, give the recipients a collar and pet supplies and let them pick out the pet with you.
+Even better, give the recipient a collar and pet supplies and let them pick out the pet with you.

 Some rescue groups are even making it easier for people to adopt over the holidays, offering pets delivered by one of Santa's elves on Christmas morning.

-Note: Editor's note: This story has been updated since it was published in January 2017.